averos-io/averos-io.github.io/_docs/getting-started/11-customize-your-app-averos-composite-entity-member-workflow.md

 Once again, averos fortunately introduced the `add-composite-member` workflow to achieve all the steps above.

->🚩 Note that `add-composite-member` - *alias* `aem` - workflow will update the project in order to support displaying relationships.
+>🚩 Note that `add-composite-member` workflow will update the project in order to support displaying relationships.
 Refer to the [**detailed averos workflow commands**]({{ "/averos/getting-started/reference-detailed-averos-worflow-commands/" | relative_url}} "Detailed averos workflow commands")  section for further details. <br/>
 {: .notice--warning}